garrandall/popular-music-data/tracks/dancing-with-a-stranger-sam-smith-normani.md

 Look what you made me do, I'm with somebody new
-Ooh, baby, baby, I'm dancing with a stranger
+Oh baby, baby, I'm dancing with a stranger
 Look what you made me do, I'm with somebody new
-Ooh, baby, baby, I'm dancing with a stranger
+Oh baby, baby, I'm dancing with a stranger
 Dancing with a stranger
 Dancing with a stranger
-Dancing, yeah, ooh
+Dancing, yeah, oh

-Look what you made me do, I'm with somebody new (Ooh) Ooh, baby, baby, I'm dancing with a stranger
+Look what you made me do, I'm with somebody new (Oh
+Oh baby, baby, I'm dancing with a stranger
 Look what you made me do, I'm with somebody new
-Ooh, baby, baby, I'm dancing with a stranger
+Oh baby, baby, I'm dancing with a stranger
-I'm dancing, I'm dancing (Ooh)
+I'm dancing, I'm dancing (Oh
 I'm dancing, I'm dancing (Dancing with a stranger)
 I'm dancing, I'm dancing (Dancing with a stranger)
 I'm dancing, I'm dancing (Dancing with a stranger)